 - Great place to find some awesome deals for yourself.

-- During Covid Goodwill wasn’t taking furniture but I believe in some states, that has changed.
+- During Covid Goodwill wasn’t taking furniture or large items and that hasn’t changed in Illinois.

 - Habitat for Humanity – Habitat for Humanity builds affordable homes for families who otherwise might not be able to be homeowners.
 I love the idea of donating things from our home to this organization.
 We do so much remodeling in our house so this is the place for us.
 They take:

-- You can also donate cars to all of the charities above
+- You can also donate your old car.

-- Local Thrift Shops – I love the idea of donating to local thrift shops that support those in need.
+- Local Thrift Stores (Community Thrift Store) – I love the idea of donating to local thrift shops that support those in need.
 I live in the Chicagoland area and I’m listing a few that I love but you can find these same types of organizations in just about any area of the country.